Cobfish/HOWL-Test/HOWL.md

 ***Major Order*** | A2-5-2 Weaken ***The Great Host*** By Any Means Necessary is won | Objective: Control (07:17am UTC 20th May 2025\)
 Dispatch: MAJOR ORDER CONCLUDED.
 As anticipated, **Widow's Harbor**, **Pilen V**, and **New Haven** have fallen to the Illuminate.
 The dauntless and obedient resistance of the Helldivers reduced the enemy's estimated fleet strength by 21.5%, a powerful blow to the enemy's invasion strength.
 (07:17am UTC 20th May 2025\)
 Assault Division: ***The Great Host*** U1 leaves **New Haven** (08:32am UTC 20th May 2025\)
 Dispatch: MARS RAZED.
 Mars has been razed by the Illuminate.
 All Helldiver Training Sites across the planet, where rigorous, thorough, and safe training of the Galaxy's Elite has long occurred, have been destroyed.
 The expert and seasoned facility PA operators who facilitated the training died defending the planet.
 Fortunately, Helldiver training has already been relocated to another undisclosed planet.
 Nevertheless, reinforcement budgets will suffer a short-term reduction by 1\.
 (08:36am UTC 20th May 2025\)
+a
 Day \#468 9:00am 20th May 2025
 **Super Earth** liberation campaign starts (09:07am UTC 20th May 2025\)
 Assault Division: ***The Great Host*** U1 deploys to **Super Earth** (09:07am UTC 20th May 2025\)
-**Super Earth** Region 0 Eaglepolis is besieged by IIlluminate (09:07am UTC 20th May 2025\)
+**Super Earth** Region 0 Eagleopolis is besieged by IIlluminate (09:07am UTC 20th May 2025\)
 ***Major Order*** | A2-5-3 Eradicate Illuminate In The Intital Wave is issued | Objective: Eradicate (09:11am UTC 20th May 2025\)
 Dispatch: NEW MAJOR ORDER.
 The Battle for **Super Earth** has begun.
 The battle will span multiple Orders.
 Hold the Mega Cities: if all 7 fall, **Super Earth** is lost.
 The strategic focus for the initial wave of battle is to kill as many Illuminate ground forces as possible.
 (09:12am UTC 20th May 2025\)
 Dispatch: LOW ORBIT INTERDICTION.
 Illuminate spacecraft are firing upon Eagle fighters in **Super Earth**'s orbit.
 Eagle Rearm Cooldown will be increased by 30 seconds until countermeasures can be developed.
 (09:16am UTC 20th May 2025\)